holtskinner/holtskinner/README.md

 _Fall 2016 - Present_

-* Tutored undergraduate and graduate students in Mathematics and Computer Science courses.
+* Tutored undergraduate and graduate students in Computer Science and Math courses.

 **Lab Technician**